christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 to the Pontus Kingdom

-Dynamis's grandfather was Mithridates VI Eupator who carried the title 'King of Kings'.
-Her uncle was Mithridates 'Chrestus'[^5].
+Dynamis's grandfather was Mithridates VI Eupator who carried the title "King of Kings".
+Her uncle was Mithridates 'Chrestus' [^5].

 Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus Amen of Rev. iii.
 14) [^6] was married to Stratonice who was the